• Blast Furnace Repairs

 What are the benefits of utilizing colloidal silica materials in the lower stack, belly and bosh?

-Sialfrax™ 18 Shot demonstrates high mechanical strength at high temperature, while its SiC content ensures high alkali and abrasion resistance.
+Sialfrax™ 18 Cast demonstrates high mechanical strength at high temperature, while its SiC content ensures high alkali and abrasion resistance.

 What is the benefit of performing regular hearth repairs?